Blinko

 How Blinko Compares to Toast, Square, and Clover Loyalty

-The key distinction is not feature count.
+The key distinction isn't feature count.
 Toast, Square, and Clover all offer loyalty modules.
-The distinction is whether those modules are passive tools that require owner input to function, or active agents that monitor and act on the owner's behalf.
+The distinction is whether those modules are passive tools that need owner input to function, or active agents that monitor and act on the owner's behalf.

-Toast's loyalty add-on is opt-in at checkout — customers accumulate points passively, but there is no mechanism to proactively reach lapsed customers.
-Square's loyalty lets owners see churn data, but acting on it requires the owner to build and send a campaign manually.
+Toast's loyalty add-on is opt-in at checkout — customers accumulate points passively, but there's no mechanism to proactively reach lapsed customers.
+Square's loyalty lets owners see who's stopped coming back, but acting on it requires the owner to build and send a campaign manually.
 Neither platform was designed around the operational reality of a restaurant owner who has zero scheduled time for marketing.

 Blinko was built specifically for that owner.
-The Copilot is not a bonus feature — it is the core architectural assumption.
-The system assumes the owner cannot monitor it, and acts accordingly.
+The Copilot isn't a bonus feature — it's the core architectural assumption.
+The system assumes the owner can't monitor it, and acts accordingly.

 The Math on Regulars

-The economics of restaurant loyalty are not complicated.
+The economics of restaurant loyalty aren't complicated.
 A regular who visits twice per month at an average check of $65 is worth $1,560 per year.
 A restaurant with 50 such regulars has a $78,000 revenue base from that group alone.

 The Copilot's win-back capability targets that gap precisely.
 When a regular crosses 21 days without a visit, the Copilot flags them and prompts an outreach.
-The research on win-back timing consistently shows that 3-4 week interventions work significantly better than 6-8 week interventions.
+Research on win-back timing consistently shows that 3–4 week interventions work significantly better than 6–8 week ones.
 By the time an owner notices an empty chair, the easiest version of the win-back has already passed.

 Start With the Morning Brief

 Read it with your coffee.
-You will know more about your business in five minutes than most restaurant owners know after an hour with their POS reports.
-And the Copilot will have already started working on the things that need attention before you got to the office.
+You'll know more about your business in five minutes than most restaurant owners learn after an hour with their POS reports.
+Plus, the Copilot will have already started working on the things that need attention before you got to the office.

-See how Blinko works for restaurants → · Start your 30-day free trial → — no credit card required.
+See how Blinko works for restaurants → · Start your 15-day trial → — no credit card required.
 Full Business features included.
 The Marketing Copilot is live from day one.

 Ready to turn walk-ins into repeat customers?